hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 You can see that there are a number of these hidden files that are responsiable for various things.
 However, you will see one called `.bashrc` and this is the one that we will be adding some preferences too.

-**MEETA CHECK THIS NOTE AND REPHRASE IT AS NEEDED.
-I THINK `.bashrc` IS SOURCED ON LOGIN AS WELL.**
 > ### `.bashrc` versus `.bash_profile`
 > You might notice a file also called `.bash_profile`. `.bash_profile` is executed for login shells, while `.bashrc` is executed for interactive non-login shells.
 When you login (type username and password) to O2 the `.bash_profile` is executed.
-So if you want the alias available **only** when you login, you will want to put it in your `.bash_profile`.
+So if you want the alias available **only** when you login (for example an `srun` command to start an interactive session), you will want to put it in your `.bash_profile`.

 So let's open up our `.bashrc` using `vim`: